Homemade Oatmeal Cream Pie Recipe

 Oatmeal Cream Pie

-- Prep your flax egg by combining 1 tablespoon of ground flax with 2 tablespoon of water.
+• Prep your flax egg by combining 1 tbsp of ground flax with 2 tbsp of water.
 Mix well.
 Then set aside for 5 minutes to allow to thicken.